 Top Tips for Managing the Overweight Horse

 Achieving weight loss is certainly not easy and, with horses and ponies, there are a number of additional factors that make it particularly challenging.
 Restricting the feed intake of an animal that has evolved to spend most of its time eating increases the risk of problems such as colic and gastric ulcers, so the key to success is balancing feed intake with calorie restriction.
-Here, we provide some practical tips to help simplify your horse’s weight-loss journey.
+Here, the Dengie nutrition team provide some practical tips to help simplify your horse’s weight-loss journey.

 Weigh your horse